TalaoDAO/oidc4vc-server/docs/source/api.rst

 Endpoint : https://talao.co/api/v1/user_issues_certificate
 ***********************************************************
-Issue a reference or agreement certificate to a company on behalf of user User must be a in the company's referent list.
+Issue a reference or agreement certificate to a company on behalf of user.

+User must be a in the company's referent list.

 Scope required : user:manage:certificate